 Some rely only on AI speech recognition, while others use live human stenographers for extra accuracy.
 Beyond live calls, most apps let you save transcripts, caption voicemails, and even respond with text-to-speech if you don’t want to (or can’t) speak.

-In the U.S., some caption apps are free through FCC funding, and nearly all work with Bluetooth hearing aids and cochlear implants.
+In the U.S., some caption apps are free through FCC funding, and nearly all work with Bluetooth hearing aids and cochlear implants, such as Nagish.

 In short: they’re about independence, confidence, and being heard (and understood).

-With the basics covered, let’s take a look at two popular options.
+With the basics covered, let’s take a look at available options.

 InnoCaption